LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

-`DiDa` uses *quoting* to allow you to precisely specify the parts of the code that should be evaluated on the "main" Julia process (the one you interact with), and the code that shold be evaluated on the remote workers.
+`DiDa` uses *quoting* to allow you to precisely specify the parts of the code that should be evaluated on the "main" Julia process (the one you interact with), and the code that should be evaluated on the remote workers.
 Basically, all quoted code is going to get to the workers without any evaluation; all other code is evaluated on the main node.